Your Path to Success: A Social Media Marketing Strategy

 • Define Your Goals: Determine whether your goals are brand awareness, lead generation, or direct sales.

-• Track Conversions: Use tools like Google Analytics or Facebook Pixel to track how social media leads to convert into customers.
+• Track Conversions: Utilize tools like Google Analytics or Facebook Pixel to monitor the conversion of social media leads into customers.

 • Calculate Cost per Acquisition (CPA): Determine how much you spend to acquire a customer through social media marketing.